 The amount of time is not short – it’s long, because we’ve been brought up as trappers from the start.
 As I’m saying, you listen to this and that and figure out how to hone your whistle, slowly, as you age, ending up almost speaking the birds’ language.
 You don’t know what they’re saying, but you’re calling with them”Michael Grima, Dingli, MALTA.
 02-2018.

 My father possesses knowledge about the trapping and hunting the quail, the turtle dove and the wild rabbit, the cultivating of props, the pruning of fruit trees and various fishing techniques which he acquired at a very young age in mostly rural Malta (1950s).
-Like him there are around 4000 men who possess knowledge which is on the verge of extinction.
+Like him there are around 4000 who possess and share this knowledge which is on the verge of extinction.

 Such old-time practises; emotional and personal, of a specific temperament in relating to life and in a way to nature; of idleness and stillness.
 An activity with no capital value, it has never been documented or protected but rather controversially and badly represented.